Originally written on February 27, 2021. Updated on Feb.16 2022

 Every full moon has at least one nickname, dating back to the days when Native American tribes and Colonial Americans would name each moon based on weather conditions, farming routines and hunting trends.
 Do you remember, for istance, “Wolf Moon”, the first full moon of the year, or “Harvest Moon”?

-Although “snow moon” is its most common nickname, because February is typically a snowy month in North America, some Native American tribes called the February full moon the “hunger moon” or the “little famine moon” because the harsh weather made it tougher for hunters to find food.
+Some Native American tribes called the February full moon the “little famine moon” because the harsh weather made it tougher for hunters to find food.

 After all, this is the time of year when our ancestors began to feel the bite of winter in their bellies, sitting by a dwindling fire in the long dark night, wondering if they had stockpiled enough bread or meat or grain to get them through until spring.

 Other nicknames include the “storm moon,” the “bone moon,” but also the “no snow in the trails moon”.

 The bone moon meant that there was so little food that people gnawed on bones and ate bone marrow soup.

 Others say early American colonists also referred to the February full moon as the “trapper’s moon,” literally because the optimal time for trapping beaver, fox and mink, and was the dead of winter, when these animals’ coats were at their fullest.

 Among the Mi’kmaq people of Eastern Canada, the driving winds that often accompanied February snows led to the name, “Snow Blinding Moon”.